15 Grand Summer Adventures

 From a scenery standpoint, Berthoud Pass can be summed up in one word: epic.
 As the highway twists and turns its way through thick forests and past gushing waterfalls, it ascends a near-perfect saddle at the summit.
 Pull off at the parking lot and take in the view of the Continental Divide's soaring summits stretching to the north.

 How to Get There: U.S. Highway 40 south of Winter Park.
-If you are driving here from Denver along I-70 and U.S. 40, this is your welcome view entering Grand County.
+If you are driving here from Denver along I-70 and U.S. 40, the Berthoud Pass Summit is your welcome view entering Grand County.

 2. Far View Curve, Rocky Mountain National Park

-Trail Ridge Road is the scenic equivalent of a Greatest Hits album for the state of Colorado; each bend takes in a postcard view.
+Trail Ridge Road is the scenic equivalent of a greatest hits album for the state of Colorado; each bend takes in a postcard-worthy view.
 On the western side of the park, our hands-down favorite vista is Far View Curve.
 Facing west, it takes in a broad sweep of the forebodingly named Never Summer Mountains, while down below in the valley, the modest beginnings of the mighty Colorado weave through forest and willow.

 How to Get There: Trail Ridge Road north of Grand Lake.
 Far View Curve is the last hairpin curve before Milner Pass.